Cypherock/cypherock-cysync/docs/CODING_GUIDELINES.md

   const displayName = user.firstName ?? user.lastName;
   ```

-- Do not use `ternary` operator for more than two conditions
+- Do not use `ternary` operator for more than one condition

   ```ts
   // ✅